spatialnetworkslab/vue-gg/docs/marks/label.md

       },
       "properties": {
-        "name": "Lagos", // text to be displayed "anchor": "rb", // position of coordinates with respect to text "fill": "#f2e5d7" // color of text
+        "name": "Lagos", // text to be displayed "anchor": "rb", // relative position of coordinates with respect to text "fill": "#f2e5d7" // color of text
       }
     }